 - the preparation, loading, uploading or provision of software, data, text, images, sounds, videos and other content.

-SiteMinder Infrastructure means any property or equipment (including computer hardware and software, electronic interfaces, platforms, databases, text, images, sounds, videos and other content) owned or used by SiteMinder which enable Customer to access or use the Products or Services.
+SiteMinder Infrastructure means any property or equipment (including computer hardware and software, electronic interfaces, platforms, databases, text, images, sounds, videos and other content) owned or used by SiteMinder which enable the Customer to access the Products or Services.

-SiteMinder Software means all software in the Products and SiteMinder Infrastructure.
+SiteMinder Software means all software in the Products, Services and SiteMinder Infrastructure.

-Trial Period means the period specified by SiteMinder, in the Registration Form or otherwise.
+Trial Period means the period specified by SiteMinder.

 Website means https://www.siteminder.com/legal/.